Liooon

 Li Xiaomeng (李晓萌), better known by her in-game name Liooon, is a Chinese professional Hearthstone player.
 She is the first woman to win the Hearthstone Grandmasters Global Finals and to win a BlizzCon Esports tournament.

 On November 2, 2019, representing China in Hearthstone Global Finals, she defeated Bloodyface (Luna Eason, representing United States) to become the Hearthstone Global champion, claiming a prize of $200,000 (USD).
 She was the first woman to win a BlizzCon Global Championship, and the first Hearthstone Global Champion from mainland China since the start of tournaments in 2014.

 In an interview after winning the championship, she shared a story that more than two years ago, she went to her first Hearthstone tournament as a backup for the game.
 While waiting in line, she was mocked by a male player, who said that: "If you are a girl, you should not wait in line here.
 It's not for you."
 She then gave a sentimental speech for women in Esports: "I want to say for all the girls out there who have a dream for Esports competition, for glory, if you want to do it and you believe in yourself, you should just forget your gender and go for it."

-Her Battle.net name "VKLiooon" is composed of the name of her team, "VK", and a deliberately misspelling of Lion, although her own Chinese name is 萌, which means cute in modern Mandarin Chinese, as influenced by Japanese comics culture.
+Her Battle.net name "VKLiooon" is composed of the name of her team, "VK", and a deliberately misspelling of Lion.